demisto/content-docs/docs/contributing/contributing.md

 :::

 ## Content Support Types
-Contributions can be either *officially supported* (by Palo Alto Networks, a Technology Partner, or an individual), or *community supported*.
+Contributions can be either *officially supported* (by Palo Alto Networks, or a Technology Partner), or *community supported*.

 ### Officially Supported Packs
 Officially supported packs have  stricter quality-control process, and provide an email address or a website of their owner that customers can reach out to (and will be referred to) in case of an issue.